 All possession and consumption of coffee were banned.
 But this would change after Fredrich II died at the turn of the century.

 After his death, the ban was lifted.
 Coffee slowly increased its reach and eventually became so widespread the Germans would enjoy the brew at any gathering.

 This led to the popular Kaffeeklatsch.
 Kaffeeklatsch translates to coffee chatter.

 This is the name given to coffee afternoons when a group of people would enjoy a coffee break, usually accompanied by cake.
-During these gatherings different topics would be discussed, most of which most were gossip.
+During these gatherings different topics would be discussed, most of which were gossip.

 Even today gossip dominates at a Kaffeeklatsch.